 Which Loan Products are Currently Available?

-Ferratum offers customers short term microloans between £50 and £1000.
+Ferratum offers customers short term loans between £50 and £1000.
 The term of the loan can be anything from 1 to 6 months, and we’ll work this out for you based on the day your wages arrive.
 The amount we can offer to lend to you depends on many factors; mostly based around credit score, suitability and affordability.

 What Will A Ferratum Loan Cost?